 “I like feeling accomplished with the tasks I complete.
 However I’m concerned that we are wasting both our time with reports for all the completed tasks that you ask.
 It takes time away that I could otherwise utilize on completing the rest of my projects.
 Would it be possible if I could turn in a monthly or weekly report of my tasks instead?”

 How to respond to constructive feedback

 Knowing how to respond to constructive feedback can be the difference for growth.
 Below you’ll find a step-by-step on how to respond to constructive feedback.

 - Follow up.

 The first step in responding to constructive feedback is acknowledging it.
 Do not dismiss or ignore the feedback, even if it is not easy to hear.

-Ask for more information about the feedback to better understand the issue.
+Ask for more information, and data if possible, about the feedback to better understand the issue.
 This step can help you clarify what the feedback is about and can help you avoid any misunderstandings.

 3. Reflect on the feedback

 After receiving the feedback and understanding it better, take some time to reflect on it.
 Ask yourself if the feedback is accurate, how it aligns with your work, and what changes you can make to improve.